-PSHE- Children show evidence of values throughout PE lessons, including time to reflect on our 6R's (As a whole school we believe that by developing these 6R skills, the children will become more effective, life-long learners who understand why they learn and have a desire to continue to learn.
+PSHE- Children show evidence of values and characters throughout PE lessons.

+(As a whole school we believe that by developing these skills, the children will become more effective, life-long learners who understand why they learn and have a desire to continue to learn.
 We link this understanding of learning to our Christian beliefs and ethos).